Fibromyalgia isn’t all in your head…It’s in your hands.

 This research really shakes up the conventional explanations for what causes fibromyalgia.
 It’s exciting, but I’m not quite sure what to make of it.
 How does it fit with recent research demonstrating immune dysfunction at the cellular level in FM patients?
 Or previous studies which have found altered levels of neurotransmitters like serotonin, dopamine, and substance P?

 Personally, I don’t experience extreme sensitivity in my hands and feet, which Dr. Rice suggests is common for FM patients.
-However, my hands and feet are always icy cold.
-I’ve caused quite a few shocked yelps from my husband when my feet inadvertently touch his in bed, or when I try to hold his hand!
+I do find the sensation of cold objects painful when they shouldn’t be.
+In addition, my hands and feet are always icy cold.
+I’ve caused quite a few shocked yelps from my husband when my feet inadvertently touch his, or when I try to hold his hand!

 Overall this is an exciting step towards finding the cause of FM and it will be interesting to see where it leads.